BIGJRA/BIGJRA.github.io/rejuv.md

 points.
 (Search “Relationship Point” to see them all)

 Relationship Point Choices:
-- I’m fine.
+- I'm fine.
 (Mom +2)
 - ...
 (Mom -1)

-Once you’ve talked to Nancy and can roam, explore the S.S.
+Once you've talked to Nancy and can roam, explore the S.S.
 Oceana.
 In this game talking to everyone and everything you see can be vital to discovering new Pokemon and Items, so it's a good idea to talk to everyone aboard.